JustinMorgan/universal-boilerplate/README.md

     #$> git ps                       # Simple alias for `git push`
     #$> git psu                      # Push, but also set the upstream branch automatically (use this
                                      # whenever you first push a new branch to origin)

+### Setting defaultBranch

+A few of the more advanced macros reference your main/master branch; for example, `git upd` pulls the latest updates for the main branch, then merges those changes into your current working branch.
+By default, the main branch is called `master`, but not everyone uses that.

+All such macros allow you to specify a main branch name; for example, `git upd int` will pull the latest from `int` instead of `master`.
+If `int` is your main branch, `git upd int` will work fine.

+If you want to save even more typing and just type `git upd`, then you need to configure Git to use `int` instead of `master`.
+This can be done in your global `~/.gitconfig` file or a local `.gitconfig` inside your project.
+Just add the following lines:

+    [init]
+        defaultBranch = <your main branch name>

 # Using the command-line shortcuts